walshyc/milestone-project-2/README.md

 ### Acknowledgements

-- I received help and guidance from my mentor Chris Zielinski with the implementation of the Google Maps Javascript API.
+- I received help and guidance from my mentor Chris Zielinski with the implementation of the Google Maps JavaScript API.

-- I used stackoverflow to help with some of the jQuery problems I had.
+- I used stack overflow to help with some of the jQuery problems I had.